naotoyamaguchi/Hapi-routeConfig/README.md

 ## Methods

-The `route` method from an instance of a Hapi server has the following basic elements: `method`, `path`, `handler`, and `config`
+The `route` method from an instance of a Hapi server has the following basic elements: `method`, `path`, `handler`, and `config`.

 ### method
 ---
-The `method` element of the route takes in various valid HTTP methods, or even an array of methods such as `GET`, `POST`, and `DELETE`.
+The `method` method of the route takes in various valid HTTP methods, or even an array of methods such as `GET`, `POST`, and `DELETE`.
 This will define the method of HTTP request that you will called upon the `path` element of the server.

 ```
 server.route({